 The following tables list all the attributes for all the operations by attribute group in each request and each response.
-The order of the groups is the order that the client supplies the groups as specified in [RFC2566] Section 3.
+The order of the groups is the order that the client supplies the groups as specified in [RFC2911] Section 3.
 The order of the attributes within a group is arbitrary, except as noted for some of the special operation attributes (charset, natural language, and target).
 The tables below use the following notation:

-- R indicates a REQUIRED attribute that an IPP object MUST support - 0 indicates an OPTIONAL attribute that an IPP object NEED NOT support - indicates that a client MAY omit the attribute in a request and that an IPP object MAY omit the attribute in a response.
-The absence of an means that a client MUST supply the attribute in a request and an IPP object MUST supply the attribute in a response.
+- indicates a REQUIRED attribute or operation that an IPP R object MUST support - indicates an OPTIONAL attribute or operation that an IPP 0 object NEED NOT support - indicates that a client MAY omit the attribute in a request and that an IPP object MAY omit the attribute in a response.
+The absence of an means that a client MUST supply the attribute in a request and an IPP object MUST supply the attribute in a response. - indicates that this is not a IPP/1.0 operation, but is only + a part of IPP/1.1 and future versions of IPP.